Redneckita/kgb/README.md

 KGB
 ===

-KGB (Klaus Game Bot) is a remake of https://code.google.com/p/k-g-b/ and he is an Urban Terror 4.1 and 4.2 bot written in python 2.7 that aims to be flexible, stable and performantgame bot for Urban Terror.
+KGB (Klaus Game Bot) is a remake of https://code.google.com/p/k-g-b/ and he is an Urban Terror 4.1 and 4.2 bot written in python 2.7 that aims to be flexible, stable and performant game bot for Urban Terror.
 Skills, ratios and other 'statistical' features are voluntarily excluded from the developing in order to focus on performance and flexibility.

 KGB is currently being maintained and developed.